mecdcme/is2/README.md

   * Search filters;

 ## How to build
-Download and unzip the source code in your workspace `ISS_PATH`.
+Download and unzip the source code in your workspace `IS2_PATH`.
 Before building the application you must create a MySQL database.
 From the command line go to MySQL installation directory `MYSQL_PATH`:
 ```
 cd MYSQL_PATH\bin;
 mysql -u db_username -p
 mysql> create database iss;
 ```
-Then create the tables needed to run the application, using the script `iss.sql` stored in the `ISS_PATH/db` folder:
+Then create the tables needed to run the application, using the script `iss.sql` stored in the `IS2_PATH/db` folder:
 ```
 mysql> use iss;
 mysql> source iss.sql